Boston University Terriers face the Bryant Bulldogs on 3-game slide - WTOP News

 Boston; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Boston University will try to end its three-game skid when the Terriers take on Bryant.
+BOTTOM LINE: Boston University heads into the matchup with Bryant as losers of three in a row.

-Boston University went 9-4 at home last season while going 15-17 overall.
-The Terriers shot 41.2% from the field and 33.0% from 3-point range last season.
+Boston University went 15-17 overall a season ago while going 9-4 at home.
+The Terriers gave up 67.2 points per game while committing 17.7 fouls last season.

-Bryant finished 17-13 overall with a 7-8 record on the road a season ago.
-The Bulldogs averaged 79.4 points per game while allowing opponents to score 73.1 last season.
+Bryant finished 17-13 overall a season ago while going 7-8 on the road.
+The Bulldogs averaged 6.7 steals, 3.5 blocks and 12.7 turnovers per game last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.